keystonejs/keystone/docs/tutorials/relationships.md

 ```

 Now we can set a task for the User from the admin panel.
 But something is wrong!
-When we pick a task for the user and then check this task, the assignee is
+When we pick a task for the user and then check this task, the `assignee` is incorrect.
-incorrect.
-This can be solved by using a `Back Reference`.
+This is because we have create two separate one-sided relationships.

-## Back references
+What we want is a single two-sided relationship.

-`Back references` are Keystone's mechanism that can overwrite fields of the
+## Setting up a two-sided relationship between User and Todo

-referenced entity.
-It is better seen in action, so let's write some code first.
+In order to indicate that `task` and `assignee` are just two different sides of a single relationship, we need to update our configurations
 In `User.js` adjust the `task` field to the following:

 ```diff title=/lists/User.js allowCopy=false showLanguage=false